Street Animals – a Quick Guide for Visitors

 - Spread the word amongst your Friends & Family, especially via social media.

-Please remember that the work KAPSA do as a charity is primarily concerned with the health and welfare of the street animals, and also to provide information and education to local people and tourists about that welfare, helping to promote responsible, sensible and compassionate understanding of the animals.
-We are not a rescue centre in the way many charities in the UK and Europe are, instead we have a team of people in and around Kalkan who work tirelessly and all voluntarily to ensure the welfare of the animals.
+Remember that the work KAPSA do as a charity is concerned with the health and welfare of the street animals.
+It is also to provide information and education to local people and tourists about that welfare.
+We promote responsible, sensible and compassionate understanding of the animals.
+KAPSA is not a rescue centre in the way many charities in the UK and Europe are.
+Found animals cannot just be ‘taken in’, there is no capacity for it.
+Instead we have a team of people in and around Kalkan who work tirelessly and voluntarily to ensure the welfare of the animals.
 KAPSA is a registered charity in both Turkey and the UK.